Anna McNicoll

 |

 Radiation workers are required to wear radiation monitoring devices such as thermo luminescent dositometers (TLDs) also called radiation badges.
 The badge gets changed on a 3-month or 1-month cycle, with distribution being on a laboratory basis.
-The badge is sent to a Canadian agency that keeps records and will inform you of the results.
-To obtain the dosimeters, call the National Dosimetry Services at 1-800-261-6689 and ask them to send you the requisition form to the departmental fax: (514) 398-5069.
-You, or your laboratory supervisor, must have a valid radiation permit.
-To apply for a badge or to obtain further details contact the radiation officer in the Environmental Safety Office at (514) 398-1538. |
+The badge is sent to a Canadian agency that keeps records and will inform you of the results. |

 Never borrow any equipment from other laboratories without permission and proper instructions on how to use it.
 Comply with the rules established by the owner and leave it clean, tidy and in good working order.
 Report any problems to the person in charge.
 Mistakes can become very costly to both the owner and the Department, besides causing inconvenience to all the users.
 Never assume that an apparatus such as an autoclave or a glassware washer belongs to the Department and can be used by just anyone. |